mediacms-io/mediacms/LTI_SETUP.md

   - Any other MediaCMS page path

 **Option 4: Embed Specific Media via Deep Linking (Interactive)**

+⚠️ **Prerequisite:** Ensure "Supports Deep Linking (Content-Item Message)" is enabled in the External Tool configuration (see section 3.A above)

+When adding the activity to your course:
-- Add activity → External tool → MediaCMS
+1. Add activity → External tool → MediaCMS
-- Click "Select content" (if Deep Linking is enabled)
+2. In the activity settings, enable **"Supports Deep Linking"** checkbox (may be under "Tool settings" or "Privacy" section)
+3. Click **"Select content"** button → This launches the MediaCMS media browser
-- Browse and select media from MediaCMS
+4. Browse and select media from MediaCMS (you can select multiple)
+5. Click **"Add to course"** → Returns to Moodle with selected media configured
-- Selected media will be automatically configured and embedded
+6. The activity will be automatically configured with the selected media's title and embed URL
+7. Students clicking this activity will go directly to the selected media

 ### D. Custom Parameters - Complete Examples